 Land Change:

-Source: http://www.sciencemag.org/site/feature/misc/
+Source: http://www.sciencemag.org/site/feature/misc/ webfeat/soilmap/soil_austral_links.html |

-Another example is the type of crop grown on the land as different crops have different water requirements.
-Esnault et al., (2014) have undertaken detailed study to determine which groundwater irrigated crops could 'stress' an aquifer system further by looking at the 'groundwater footprint'.
+aquifer system further by looking at the 'groundwater footprint'.
 The groundwater footprint is the area needed to sustain groundwater use.

-The results for the Central Valley and High Plains aquifer systems in the USA are:
+The results for the Central Valley and High Plains aquifer systems in

+The contribution of each crop type to the regions to groundwater footprint.
 The colours for the High Plains aquifers (f, g, and h) are different.
-Source: Esnault et al., 2014
+Source: Esnault et al., 2014 |

 The pie charts shows each crop type's contribution to the region's groundwater footprint to area ratio.
 For the Central Valley system hay has the largest ratio and for the High Plains system it is corn gain and cotton.
-Such information can be highly useful in terms of managing groundwater resources by understanding the consequences of growing a particular crop in a certain region.
+Such information can be highly useful in terms of managing

 Another point worth noting is that the corn grain and hay grown in the regions of study are mainly for the meat industry.... which makes me think more on the issue of whether you can reconcile being an environmentalist and eating meat brought up in the blog Sown on Stony Ground.